-As can be seen, tech and financials were massively decimated due to the 2000 tech bubble and the subprime mortgage market in 2008, respectively.
+As can be seen from the max drawdown column, tech and financials were massively decimated due to the 2000 tech bubble and the subprime mortgage market in 2008, respectively.

 Staples, utilities, healthcare, and dividend-paying stocks with stable cash flows tend to have less market sensitivity.
 They have historically delivered better risk-adjusted returns than higher-beta sectors like tech, financials, consumer discretionary, energy, materials, and industrials.

 Below is also a correlation table among the different sectors.
 But note that correlations are unstable and fleeting byproducts of their intrinsic differences.
 It’s still nonetheless useful to see that stocks, no matter what their character, are still quite correlated.